JacobPaxton/data_science_notes/notes_v3.md

     letter CHAR(1) CHECK(letter != "f"))
 """)
 data = [("hi", 15, "a"),("yo", 22, "b"),("sup", 8, "c"),("hey",19,"d")]
-cur.executemany("INSERT INTO test VALUES(?, ?, ?)", data)
+cur.executemany('INSERT INTO test VALUES(?, ?, ?)', data)
-cur.execute("UPDATE test SET number = 1000 WHERE rowid = 3")
+cur.execute('UPDATE test SET number = 1000 WHERE rowid = 3')
-cur.execute("DELETE FROM test WHERE letter = "d")
+cur.execute('DELETE FROM test WHERE letter = "d"')
 # con.rollback() # use this if you need to abort the transaction
 con.commit() # do this after inserts
 con.row_factory = dict_factory
-for row in con.execute("SELECT greeting, number, letter FROM test"):
+for row in con.execute('SELECT greeting, number, letter FROM test'):
     print(row)
 # RUN A SCRIPT OF SQL STATEMENTS
 cur.executescript("""